India faces "very significant challenges", especially from China, says White House as it releases Indo-Pacific strategy | Law-Order

 ''But India faces very significant challenges.
 China's behaviour on the Line of Actual Control has had a galvanising impact on India.
 From our standpoint, we see tremendous opportunities in working with another democracy - with a country that has a maritime tradition that understands the importance of the global commons - to advance critical issues in the region," the senior administration official said.

-The border standoff between India and China in eastern Ladakh erupted on May 5, 2020, following a violent clash in the Pangong lake area and both sides gradually enhanced their deployment by rushing in tens of thousands of soldiers as well as heavy weaponry.
+The border standoff between India and China in eastern Ladakh erupted on May 5, 2020, following a violent clash in the Pangong lake area.

-The strategic report was released on a day when a Quad Ministerial was held in Melbourne, Australia where the foreign ministers from Australia, India, Japan and the US on Friday expressed concerns over the malign Chinese role in the region.
-China, the strategic report said, is combining its economic, diplomatic, military, and technological might as it pursues a sphere of influence in the Indo-Pacific and seeks to become the world's most influential power.
+The strategic report on the Indo-Pacific was released on a day when a Quad Ministerial was held in Melbourne, Australia where the foreign ministers from Australia, India, Japan and the US on Friday expressed concern over the malign Chinese role in the region.
+China, the report said, is combining its economic, diplomatic, military, and technological might as it pursues a sphere of influence in the Indo-Pacific and seeks to become the world's most influential power.
 The Chinese coercion and aggression spans the globe, but it is most acute in the Indo-Pacific, it said.

 Responding to a question, the senior official told reporters that the last four administrations have played a significant role in improving relations with India. ''With regard to India, we very explicitly highlight the importance of - the importance of what the last four administrations have all played a very important role in advancing, which is the much greater US engagement, much improved US relations with and much closer US partnership with India," the official said.
-"Obviously, India's role in the QUAD I think is a very significant element of that, including the ability to speak frankly, about issues in the region, to work together to deliver essentially public goods that address the challenges in the region, and to enhance ways in which we can coordinate," the official said.
-India, the senior official said, is in a very different place, in many ways than Australia and other countries.
+"Obviously, India's role in the QUAD I think is a very significant element of that, including the ability to speak frankly, about issues in the region, to work together to deliver essentially public goods that address the challenges in the region, and to enhance ways in which we can coordinate," the senior official said.
+There are two key elements to the new approach.
+First, the goal of this strategy is to strengthen the US role in the region, which the senior official said was very important to the region but obviously very important to America.
+Second, the US seek to build the collective capacity to rise to 21st century challenges and seize opportunities, whether that has to do with climate, with PRC behaviour, or preparing for the next pandemic and recovering from the current one.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)